schaugf/schaugf.github.io/_portfolio/01_xae.md

 When presented with single-cell resolution measurements from both imaging and genomic domains of the same underlying biological sample, a natural problem arises: how do we pair an image of a cell with its corresponding genomic profile?
 Approaching this problem through self-supervised learning is the primary motivation of my thesis.

-I'm excited to share more of this work at this year's NeurIPS workshop: Learning Meaningful Representations of Life (LMRL), as well as at the Machine Learning in Computational Biology (MLCB) conference taking place around the same time.
+I'm excited to share more of this work at this year's NeurIPS workshop: Learning Meaningful Representations of Life (LMRL).